 (C) completing forms approved by the Judicial Council or preparing documents that are consistent with the relevant portions of the Judicial Council-approved forms;

 (D) informing, counseling, advising, and assisting in determining which form to use and giving advice on how to complete the form;

 (E) signing, filing, and completing service of the form;

-(F) obtaining, explaining, and filing any document needed to support the form;
+(F) obtaining, explaining, preparing, and filing any document needed to support the form;

 (G) reviewing documents of another party and explaining them;

-(H) informing, counseling, assisting and advocating for a client in mediated negotiations;
+(H) informing, counseling, assisting, negotiating, and advocating for a client for purposes of settlement;

 (I) filling in, signing, filing, and completing service of a written settlement agreement form in conformity with the negotiated agreement;

 (J) communicating with another party or the party’s representative regarding the relevant form and matters reasonably related thereto; and